peteamiri/Tutorials/Enterprise_Architect/TOGAF/TOAG Cheat Sheet.md

 The effective management and use of information through IT is a key factor in succesful leading businesses.
 An enterprise architecture addresses this requirement by providing a strategic context for the evolution of the IT system in response to the constantly changing needs of the business environment.

 A good Enterprise Architecture achieves the right balance between IT efficiency and business innovation.
 It both allows business units to innovate while maintaining an integrated and cohesive IT strategy enabling the closets possible synergy across the extended enterprise.

+### What are the TOGAF Characteristics?

+It is
+* It is an architecture framework
+* it is Comprehensive
+* It is generic and it can be applied across are business and industires
+* It is technology agnostic
+* It encourages and facilitates re-use
+* It is a `tool` for assisting in the acceptance, production, use, and maintenance of `Enterprise Architecture`
+* It is itrative
+* It is based on best practices and re-use of sets of existing architectural assets

 ### What are the business benefits?